What Will You Study

 You start your degree studying the core module Management and Organisational Behaviour and take two other Part One courses.
 We recommend choosing Management School or Social Sciences courses, but the choice is yours.

-In your second year, you’ll deepen your understanding with modules including Managing People, Analysing Organisations, Business Ethics and Human Resource Management.
+In your second year, you’ll deepen your understanding with modules including Managing People, Business Ethics and Human Resource Management.

-In your final year, you can choose from a range of modules such as International HRM, HRM: Theory and Practice, The Digital Age, Ethics and Sustainability and Organisational Change.
+In your final year, you can choose from a range of modules such as International HRM, HRM: Theory and Practice, Ethics and Sustainability and Organisational Change.

 This degree can be extended into a four-year course where you undertake an industrial placement during your third year.